DIY Self Care Jar (with 75 self-care ideas)

 Floss your teeth

-Haircare: mask, protective styling, oils, head massage
+Haircare: mask, oils, head massage

 Light a scented candle